Recognition of same-sex unions in Monaco: Cohabitation agreements

 The cohabitation agreement bill was introduced to the National Council on 16 April 2018.
 Under the bill, cohabiting same-sex and opposite-sex couples would be considered on par with siblings for inheritance tax but not at the same level as married couples.
 The agreement, which is open to siblings and parents and children as well, also provides an enumerated set of property and social security rights, and reciprocal obligations.
 The contrat is signed in front of a notary and then deposited at a public registry.
 The agreement provides some but not all of the rights of marriage.
 For example, a foreign partner is not eligible for Monegasque citizenship, and both partners cannot share the same surname.
 On 4 December 2019, the National Council approved the bill in a unanimous 22–0 vote.

 The legislation was signed into law by Prince Albert II on 17 December 2019, published in the official journal on 27 December and took effect six months later (i.e. 27 June 2020).
-Several lawmakers criticized the "hypocritical" opposition of Catholic officials, notably from the Archbishop of Monaco, Bernard Barsi, who had written to all deputies urging them to vote against the bill, noting that the law concerned solely civil matters and not religious ones.
-Many deputies called the law "long overdue", and president of the National Council Stéphane Valeri called it "great news for all couples".
+Several lawmakers criticized the "hypocritical" opposition of Catholic officials, notably Archbishop Bernard Barsi who had written to all deputies urging them to vote against the bill, noting that the law concerned solely civil matters and not religious ones.
+Many deputies called the law "long overdue", and President of the National Council Stéphane Valeri called it "great news for all couples".